 Getting involved in an open source project can be tough.
 As a newcomer, you may not be familiar with coding style conventions, project layout, release cycles, etc. This document seeks to demystify the contribution process for the cats project.

-It may take a while to familiarize yourself with this document, but if we are doing our job right, you shouldn’t have to spend months poring over the project source code or lurking the Gitter room before you feel comfortable contributing.
-In fact, if you encounter any confusion or frustration during the contribution process, please create a GitHub issue and we’ll do our best to improve the process.
+It may take a while to familiarize yourself with this document, but if we are doing our job right, you shouldn't have to spend months poring over the project source code or lurking on Discord before you feel comfortable contributing.
+In fact, if you encounter any confusion or frustration during the contribution process, please create a GitHub issue and we'll do our best to improve the process.

 Getting in touch

-Discussion around Cats is currently happening in the Gitter channel as well as on Github issue and PR pages.
+Discussion around Cats is currently happening in the Typelevel Discord as well as on GitHub issue and PR pages.

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also gladly accepted.

-People are expected to follow the Scala Code of Conduct when discussing Cats on the Github page, Gitter channel, or other venues.
+People are expected to follow the Scala Code of Conduct when discussing Cats on GitHub, Discord, or other venues.